Bensa13/Master-Thesis/readme.md

 ## Main question of the thesis
-## How do data-lineage and its derived capabilities assist in exploring and analyzing
+<b>How do data-lineage and its derived capabilities assist in exploring and analyzing
-data relationships concerning complying with a GDPR article 17 request?
+data relationships concerning complying with a GDPR article 17 request?</b>